-"(1) IN GENERAL.-Subject to paragraphs (2) and (3), the total amount of grants awarded to a coalition under this section for a fiscal year may not exceed the amount of non-Federal funds raised by the coalition, including in-kind contributions, for that fiscal year.
-Funds appropriated for the substance use and misuse activities of a coalition that includes a representative of the Bureau of Indian Affairs, the Indian Health Service, or a tribal government agency with expertise in the field of substance use prevention may be counted as non-Federal funds raised by the coalition. "(2) INITIAL GRANTS.-The amount of the initial grant awarded to a coalition "(3) RENEWAL GRANTS.-The total amount of renewal grants awarded to a coalition under subsection (f) for any fiscal year may not exceed \$75,000. "(h) FISCAL YEAR LIMITATION ON AMOUNT AVAILABLE FOR GRANTS.-

--The total amount available for grants under this section, including renewal grants under sub-section (f), in any fiscal year may not exceed the amount equal to five percent of the amount authorized to be appropriated by section 1038 for that fiscal year.

-(i) PRIORITY IN AWARDING INITIAL GRANTS.-In awarding initial grants under this section, priority shall be given to a coalition that expressly proposes to provide mentorship to a coalition or aspiring coalition serving economically disadvantaged areas.
+- "(1) IN GENERAL.-Subject to paragraphs (2) and (3), the total amount of grants awarded to a coalition under this section for a fiscal year may not exceed the amount of non-Federal funds raised by the coalition, including in-kind control of the fiscal year.
+Funds appropriated for the substance use and tributions, for that fiscal year.
+Funds appropriated for the substance use and misuse activities of a coalition that includes a representative of the Bureau of Indian Affairs, the Indian Health Service, or a tribal government agency with expertise in the field of substance use prevention may be counted as non-Fed- - eral funds raised by the coalition. "(2) INITIAL GRANTS.-The amount of the initial grant awarded to a coalition under subsection (a) may not exceed \$75,000. "(3) RENEWAL GRANTS.-The total amount of renewal grants awarded to a coalition under subsection (f) for any fiscal year may not exceed \$75,000. "(h) FISCAL YEAR LIMITATION ON AMOUNT AVAILABLE FOR GRANTS. amount available for grants under this section, including renewal grants under subsection (f), in any fiscal year may not exceed the amount equal to five percent of the amount authorized to be appropriated by section 1038 for that fiscal year. "(i) PRIORITY IN AWARDING INITIAL GRANTS.-In awarding initial grants under this section, priority shall be given to a coalition that expressly proposes to provide mentorship to a coalition or aspiring coalition serving economically disadvantaged areas. "§ 1036.
+Authorization for National Community Antidrug Coalition Institute "(a) In General.-The Director shall, using amounts authorized to be appropriated by subsection (d), make a competitive grant to provide for the continuation of the National Community Anti-drug Coalition Institute.

-"§ 1036.
-Authorization for National Community Antidrug Coalition Institute section (a) is any national nonprofit organization that represents, provides technical assistance and training to, and has special expertise and broad, national-level experience in community antidrug coalitions under this subchapter. "(c) USE OF GRANT AMOUNT.-The organization that receives the grant under subsection (a) shall continue a National Community Anti-Drug Coalition Institute to-
+"(b) ELIGIBLE ORGANIZATIONS.-An organization eligible for the grant under subsection (a) is any national nonprofit organization that represents, provides technical assistance and training to, and has special expertise and broad, national-level experience in community antidrug coalitions under this subchapter.